ec-jrc/lisflood-code/docs/3_step3_preparing-setting-file/index.md

 - **PrefixET0** is the prefix of the potential (reference) evapotranspiration maps

-- **PrefixLAI** is the prefix of the Leaf Area Index maps

-- **PrefixLAIForest** is the prefix of the forest Leaf Area Index maps
+- **PrefixLAI**, **PrefixLAIForest** ,**PrefixLAIIrrigated**  are the prefix of the Leaf Area Index maps for the three land cover fractions

-- **PrefixWaterUse** is the prefix of the [water use maps](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use/) (optional)
+- **PrefixWaterUseDomestic** is the prefix of the domestic [water use maps](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use/) (optional).
+Domestic use was indicated here as an example.

-### Initial conditions
+### Initial conditions: OS LISFLOOD prerun, cold start, warm start

-As with the calibration parameters you can use both maps and single values to define the catchment conditions at the start of a simulation.
-Note that a couple of variables can be [initialized internally](https://ec-jrc.github.io/lisflood-code/3_step5_model-initialisation/) in the model.
-Also, be aware that the initial conditions define the state of the model at *t=(StepStart -1)*.
-As long as *StepStart* equals 1 this corresponds to *t=0*, but for larger values of *StepStart* this is (obviously) not the case!
+OS LISFLOOD prerun simulation has the purpose to adequately initialize the state of the slow storages, namely grounwater zone and soil.
+OS LISFLOOD prerun can also be referred to as initialization run.
+This simulation must always be performed.
+OS LISFLOOD prerun output must be used to initialize the OS LISFLOOD cold start run.

+OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be usef for analysis/forecasts.

+OS LISFLOOD cold start run takes as input the OS LISFLOOD prerun output for the slow storages, while fast(er) respoding storages (e.g. channel volume) are set to bogus values.
+It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) respoding storages.

+OS LISFLOOD warm start resumes the computations from the end states of a preceeding simulation (cold start or warm start).

+A dedicated chapter about [model initialization](https://ec-jrc.github.io/lisflood-code/3_step5_model-initialisation/) provides more in-depth explanations of model prerun (initialization), cold start, and warm start.

+This page has the purpose to provide an overview of the variables requiring an initial value.
+Initial values shown in this page refer to a model prerrun simulation.

 ```xml
 	<comment>